How to apply for PPP loan forgiveness

 What happens if you are not approved for PPP loan forgiveness?

-If you do not get approved for total loan forgiveness, or any portion, and owe for the whole PPP loan, you will need to treat it as any other loan.
+If you do not get approved for total loan forgiveness, or are denied any portion of loan forgiveness, you will need to treat the PPP loan balance as any other loan.
+Loans approved on or after June 5, 2020 will be treated as a five-year loan with a 1% fixed interest rate.
 Any loan amount not forgiven has a maximum term of two years at a fixed rate of 1% interest.
 The good news is the principal and interest amounts can be deferred for up to six months.
 You can pay off the balance at any time without additional fees or prepayment penalties.
 If any portion of your loan forgiveness amount is denied, your lender may ask you to provide more documentation to reevaluate your forgiveness application.
+You also may ask the SBA to review the decision.